cfphpflex/bank_marketing_comparison/README.md

 # Bank Marketing Classifier Comparison

 ## 📌 Overview
-This project compares four supervised machine learning classifiers — Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, and Support Vector Machines (SVM)—on a Kagel bank marketing dataset to predict if a customer will subscribe to a term deposit.
+This project compares four supervised machine learning classifiers — Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, and Support Vector Machines (SVM)—on a UCI bank marketing dataset to predict if a customer will subscribe to a term deposit.
 The analysis helps optimize telemarketing efforts, reduce costs, and increase subscription conversion rates.

 ## 📁 Dataset